external-secrets/kubernetes-external-secrets/README.md

 An `ExternalSecret` declares how to fetch the secret data, while the controller converts all `ExternalSecrets` to `Secrets`.
 The conversion is completely transparent to `Pods` that can access `Secrets` normally.

-By default `Secrets` are not encrypted at rest and are open to attack, either via the etcd server or via backups of etcd data.
+By default `Secrets` are not encrypted at rest and are open to attack, either via the `etcd` server or via backups of `etcd` data.
 To mitigate this risk, use an
-[external secret management system with a KMS plugin](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/) to encrypt `Secrets` stored in etcd.
+[external secret management system with a KMS plugin](https://kubernetes.io/docs/tasks/administer-cluster/kms-provider/) to encrypt `Secrets` stored in `etcd`.

 ## System architecture